 Your Guardianship Attorney Vancouver WA

-Because of minority or incapacity, certain individuals are not able to handle their own affairs.
-The individual appointed to manage those affairs is referred to as the guardian.
-Kathleen McCann can provide legal services to those asking for guardianship of incapacitated persons or minors
+Because of minority or incapacity, some individuals cannot handle their own affairs.
+The individual appointed to manage those affairs is referred to as the guardian or conservator.
+Kathleen McCann can provide legal services to those asking for conservatorship of incapacitated persons or minors.

 Ms. McCann has a depth of experience in guardianship law.
 She represents petitioners for guardianship of minor children under Washington State’s new minor guardianship law, a petition seeking a custody order.

-She represents care facilities, adult foster homes and persons seeking guardianship of disabled adult children or family members seeking guardianship of family members who are no longer able to make good decisions for themselves.
-She represents a number of certified professional guardians in Clark County, Washington.
+She has represented care facilities, adult foster homes, and persons seeking guardianship of disabled adult children or family members seeking guardianship of family members who can no longer make good decisions for themselves.
+She represents certified professional guardians in Clark County, Washington.
 Her working relationships with Clark County guardianship professionals are an asset in each case.

 - Petitioners for Guardianship of a minor child where there is no fit parent (a custody order)

-- Petitioners for Guardianship an incapacitated adult with dementia or cognitive incapacity such as Alzheimer’s, Developmental Delay, Downs Syndrome, and Autism.
+- Petitioners for Guardianship of incapacitated adults with dementia or cognitive incapacity such as Alzheimer’s, Developmental Delay, Down syndrome, and Autism.

 - Lay Guardians or Professional Guardians